Feller-AG/wiser-cloud-api/README.md

     * [Set desired valve position by hvac group](#set-desired-valve-position-by-hvac-group)

 ## Site
 A site is a Wiser installation.
-If the user has granted access to your application, the site is considered 'accessible'.
+If the user has granted access to your application in the Wiser Home App, the site is considered 'accessible'.

 ### Get all accessible sites
 * **Path:** `https://user.nubes.feller.ch/api/partner/sites`
 * **Method:** `GET`
 * **Description:** Get all accessible sites.
-Returns the site ID and indicates whether the site is online or not.
-The location (gpl property) is available if at least one service on the site has defined (requested) it
+Returns the site ID and indicates whether the site is online or not + location.

 Response:
 ```json